PolyTech-Modding/PolyMod/README.md

 and fill in all the required values.

+For the core mods to appear in the navbar, you should create a file at `static/core_mods.json`, see `static/core_mods.json.example` for an example config.

 ## Updating

 When updating, you only ever need to run `git pull` and `cargo sqlx migrate run`